sfwa/TRICAL/README.md

 # TRICAL

-TRICAL is a UKF-based iterative scale and bias calibration algorithm for tri-axial field sensors (e.g. magnetometers).
+TRICAL is a UKF-based real-time scale and bias calibration algorithm for tri-axial field sensors (e.g. magnetometers).

 The implementation is based on the unscented filter formulation described in [Real-Time Attitude-Independent Three-Axis Magnetometer Calibration][1];
-performance is similar to TWOSTEP but it's less computationally intensive, and able to provide iterative calibration estimates.
+performance is similar to TWOSTEP but it's less computationally intensive, and able to provide real-time calibration estimates.

 [1]: http://www.acsu.buffalo.edu/~johnc/mag_cal05.pdf